 i.
 Apply specific treatment for the cause of unconsciousness.

 j.
-Watch continuously for any changes in the condition, do not leave the casualty until he passed on to medical hands
+Watch continuously for any changes in the condition, and do not leave the casualty until he passed on to medical hands

 m.
 On return to consciousness, wet the lips with water